 Last July broke the record for the hottest month across the globe, and 2020 is on target to be the hottest year since tracking began 140 years ago.
 National Oceanic and Atmospheric Administration scientists have estimated that most of the years in the next decade will also top the charts.

 Higher temps aren’t good news for our summer energy bills.
 Cooling is the biggest energy hog in homes.
 It is responsible for more than 15 percent of home electricity use according to the U.S. Energy Information Administration, and the average household in the U.S. spent $265 powering air conditioning in 2015.
-With so many of us spending more time at home than in summers past, utility bills will likely be higher too.
+With so many of us spending more time at home than in summers past and the rising costs of electricity, utility bills will likely be higher too.

 So how do you keep your home cool without racking up a staggering utility bill?
 This list of nine tips—from free swaps to home upgrades—are a good place to start.